A Simple Motion: Background

 "A Simple Motion" was written by Mars Lasar, Ivan Shapovalov, Martin Kierszenbaum, Valeriy Polienko, while the production was handled by Trevor Horn and was to appear on their studio album 200 km/h in the Wrong Lane.
 Before the song emerged, there was a Russian counterpart entitled "Prostye Dvizheniya".
 The song was recorded in 2002 and was featured on their remix compilation, t.A.T.u.
 Remixes (2003).
 A music video was released in Russia, which caused controversy as it featured a nude Volkova masturbating and having orgasms.
 The song only appeared on the group's remix compilation.

 In February 2008, when t.A.T.u. uploaded the Russian edit on their YouTube page, the group added in their description in the video that pre-recordings of the English version did exist, but were left unreleased.

 On 2 October 2012 Cherrytree Records announced via their website that they would be re-releasing the group's first studio album as 200 km/h in the Wrong Lane: 10th Anniversary Edition, a celebration of ten years for the group's first studio album.
 Cherrytree officially confirmed that an unreleased song, which was "A Simple Motion" would be featured on the re-release album, with the track list being revealed.

 Recording and release

 The song was recorded in Los Angeles, California in 2002.
 While working with t.A.T.u, their producer and A&R Martin Kierszenbaum stated he had the "privilege" to work with the group and was proud of releasing the album with the unreleased song.
-Lena Katina, former member of the group stated that she found "A Simple Motion" her favorite on her album described it along with many album tracks as "nostalgic."
+Lena Katina, a member of the group stated that she found "A Simple Motion" her favorite on her album described it along with many album tracks as "nostalgic."

 Cherrytree Records premiered the song on their SoundCloud account.